pmfarley/SNO-AzureStackHCI/SNO-AzureStackHCI.md

 To learn more about using the Assisted Installer, see the [Assisted Installer for OpenShift Container Platform documentation](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index) for details.

-## **AZURE STACK HCI REQUIREMENTS:**
+## **HPE GREENLAKE FOR MICROSOFT AZURE STACK HCI**
-Make sure your system meets the [System requirements for Azure Stack HCI](https://learn.microsoft.com/en-us/azure-stack/hci/concepts/system-requirements?tabs=azure-public#server-requirements) for server and storage.
+Make sure your system meets the.
- - **CPU**: Intel or AMD Processor of at least 1.4 GHz, and compatible with the x64 instruction set.
+ - **Integrated system**: Intel or AMD Processor of at least 1.4 GHz, and compatible with the x64 instruction set.
- - **Memory**: minimum of 32 GB of RAM for server operating system, VMs, and other apps or workloads.
+ - **Monthly billing**: minimum of 32 GB of RAM for server operating system, VMs, and other apps or workloads.
- - **BIOS/UEFI settings**:  virtualization support is enabled for: Hardware-assisted virtualization and Hardware-enforced Data Execution Prevention (DEP).
+ - **Single bill**:  virtualization support is enabled for: Hardware-assisted virtualization and Hardware-enforced Data Execution Prevention (DEP).
  - **Storage**: boot device supported by Windows Server.
 A 200 GB minimum size is recommended.

 The [physical networking requirements for Single Node Azure Stack HCI](https://learn.microsoft.com/en-us/azure-stack/hci/plan/single-server-deployment#physical-connectivity-components) can be summarized: